rdragonz/sublime-java/README.md

 To install this plugin, simply clone the repository to a plugins directory for Sublime Text (Such as %appdata%\Sublime Text 3\Packages)

-#Usage:
+This plugin was created hastily in an attempt to make compiling java programs easier for my CS2 class, do not expect it to be a fully featured IDE for java, nor expect it to be bug free.
+It's terrible, has glitches, and a lot of problems.
+Sorry!

+## Usage:

 There are a few useful features of sublime-java that allow you to easily run java projects These features are accessed through a few files that you must create in your project root directory

-java.txt:
+### java.txt:

   Contains several different options for the build system Each option should be on it's own line with the following syntax: varaiable=text
   No spaces, no quotes, and no need to escape any special characters in the text portion, the plugin does this automatically All of these options, including the java.txt file itself, are optional, and can be included in any order.

-  Available options:
+ ####  Available options:

     runClass:
 	    The main program class to pass to the java command line program at runtime

     additional-options:
         Additional options to pass to the compiler at compile time

     run-options:
         Additional options to pass to the java command line program at runtime

     module-path:
         Modules to pass to the --module-path option at runtime.

     add-modules:
         Modules to pass to the --add-modules= option at runtime

-classpath.txt:
+### classpath.txt:
   Contains a list of classpaths to pass to the compiler and the command line Each classpath to search is on it's own line, and must be the full canonical path Directories /bin, /src, and /. are automatically included (Relative to the project root)